netspective/physia-2001/README.md

 Fake the Oracle installer:

-As mentioned before , Ubuntu is not listed as Oracle officially support platform and so we need to "fake" it.
+As mentioned before, Ubuntu is not listed as officially supported Oracle platform and so we need to fake it.
 Create symbolic links as follows:

     mkdir /usr/lib64
     ln -s /etc /etc/rc.d